Compare Azure Functions hosting options

 Consumption plan 5 10

-1. Regardless of the function app timeout setting, 230 seconds is the maximum amount of time that an HTTP triggered function can take to respond to a request.
+1. Regardless of the function app time-out setting, 230 seconds is the maximum amount of time that an HTTP triggered function can take to respond to a request.
+This is because of the default idle time-out of Azure Load Balancer.
+For longer processing times, consider using the Durable Functions async pattern or defer the actual work and return an immediate response.

-2. The default timeout for version 1.x of the Functions runtime is unlimited.
+4. The default time-out for version 1.x of the Functions host runtime is unbounded.